-During our subsequent (to the hearings) discussions with submitters we have been made aware of further international material on the economic impact of broadband and the impacts of residential uptake are now becoming available, and confirm the importance of very high speed broadband as a key infrastructure with significant economic and social benefits.
+During subsequent (to the hearings) discussions with submitters officers were made aware of further international material on the economic impact of broadband and the impacts of residential uptake are now becoming available, and confirmed the importance of very high speed broadband as a key infrastructure with significant economic and social benefits.

-1. A 2005 study from MIT1 looking at every community in the United States has concluded that:
+1. A 2005 study from MIT looking at every community in the United States has concluded that: